-It is important that CoCs coordinate with and include projects that provide shelter and housing to homeless children and youth in the HIC.
-Coordination will lead to a more accurate understanding of the inventory available to serve homeless children and youth in the CoC and will, hopefully, lead to improved service delivery.
+It is important that CoCs coordinate with and include projects that provide shelter and housing to children and youth experiencing homelessness in the HIC.
+Coordination will lead to a more accurate understanding of the inventory available to serve children and youth experiencing homelessness in the CoC and will, hopefully, lead to improved service delivery.
 Specifically, CoCs should be sure to coordinate with local projects funded through the U.S. Department of Health and Human Services (HHS) Runaway and Homeless Youth (RHY) Program when planning and conducting their HIC.
-RHY projects provide homeless youth with short-term shelter, longer-term transitional living programs and maternity group homes, and also support youth through street outreach efforts.
-By engaging RHY programs in the HIC, CoCs will be able to collect more complete data on the emergency shelter and transitional housing programs that provide dedicated beds and units for homeless youth.
+RHY projects provide youth experiencing homelessness with short-term shelter, longer-term transitional living programs and maternity group homes, and also support youth through street outreach efforts.
+By engaging RHY programs in the HIC, CoCs will be able to collect more complete data on the emergency shelter and transitional housing programs that provide dedicated beds and units for youth experiencing homelessness.
 However, CoCs should not include projects or beds/units in projects in the HIC that are dedicated for children who are in foster care, who are wards of the state, or who are otherwise under government custody or supervision.
 A list of current RHY grantees by city and state, created by technical assistance providers, is available on the HUD Exchange.
-HUD also encourages CoCs to work with their Local

-Education Agencies (LEA) to participate in the count and assist CoCs to identify homeless children and youth in their geographic areas.
+HUD also encourages CoCs to work with their Local Education Agencies (LEA) to participate in the count and assist CoCs to identify children and youth experiencing homelessness in their geographic areas.